run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiContainerMemoryUsageWarning.md

 ## Diagnosis

-Use

-on the relevant pod.
-If this tool is unavailable, you can calculate the memory usage via:
+Use <!-- add a command here --> on the relevant pod.
+If this tool is unavailable, you can calculate the memory usage by running `container_memory_usage_bytes{namespace=~"runai|runai-backend"}`.

-`container_memory_usage_bytes{namespace=~"runai|runai-backend"}`

 ## Mitigation

 Add memory resources to the container.
-If the issue does not resolve, contact runai.
+If the issue does not resolve, contact Run:ai.

-Be the first to add a reaction